Best non-toxic coffee makers – the plastic-free alternatives you should consider first

 Naturally rich, delicious coffee without any chemicals

 As we discovered when we looked into the best non-toxic air fryers, when some materials (like cheap plastics) are damaged or overheated they could leach into food or drink, meaning you ingest them.
-It's a very low risk, but, if you're worried, there are plenty of plastic-free coffee makers you can buy.
-The ones below have been tested by a barista and selected as the best non-toxic coffee makers on the market.
+While the risk is minimal, it’s understandable if you prefer to avoid it altogether.
+That’s why we’ve tested 14 of the best non-toxic coffee makers on the market.
+Each one has been thoroughly reviewed by our resident barista, Laura Honey, while our kitchen appliance expert, Lydia Hayman, has tracked down the best prices in the seasonal sales to make your healthier choices more affordable.

-Our top pick is the stainless steel OXO Brew 8 Cup Coffee Maker, but you'll find something for every taste, budget and type of morning routine below.
+Our top pick is the stainless steel OXO Brew 8 Cup Coffee Maker, which we're pleased to report is still on a rare discount with $40 knocked off the price.
+However, you'll find something for every taste, budget and type of morning routine below.

-If you're looking to detoxify your kitchen and refresh your appliances, Black Friday is a great time to do it.
-I've been scrolling the early sales and found discounts on some of the best non-toxic coffee makers.
+If you're looking to detoxify your kitchen and refresh your appliances, I've been scrolling the sales and found Black Friday discounts still lingering.
+I'm thrilled to report that the rare, $40 discount on OXO's 8-cup brewer is still available.

 De'Longhi La Specialista Maestro | Was $1,600, now $1,199.95 at Wayfair

-This is my favorite espresso machine of all time.
-Even a beginner will be able to brandish some barista skills, pulling fresh espresso shots, steaming milk, and even extracting cold brew concentrate.
+If you love espresso, this is your best shot.
+It's been our barista's favorite machine for ages, and we were very relieved to find out that the heated parts are stainless steel.
+It's technical and beautiful, but even a beginner will be able to brandish some barista skills, pulling fresh espresso shots, steaming milk, and extracting cold brew concentrate.

 Bodum 34 oz Brazil French Press Coffee Maker | Was $27.50, now $19

-I couldn't believe my eyes when I saw this was under $20.
 Bodum have been making their bistro-style, domed French press for nearly 75 years.
 With such timeless design, it's no wonder they grace our list of best French press coffee makers.
-This model is affordable but classy, made from stainless steel and BPA-free plastic materials.
+This model is affordable but classy, made from stainless steel, glass and BPA-free plastic.

 The quick list